 - Clean and disinfect frequently touched objects and surfaces.

-- Practice social distancing: Stay six feet away from others and avoid large gatherings.
+- Practice social distancing when possible: Stay six feet away from others and avoid large gatherings.
 This is particularly important for patients with chronic medical conditions or are immunocompromised.

 - Store a two-week supply of food and beverages, including food for family pets.